Project Structure

 • Add project-specific terminology to glossary.md

-• Define your coding style preferences in code-style.md
+• Define your coding style preferences in code-style.md and granular files

 • Document your testing approach in testing.md

-• Capture architectural decisions in architecture.md
+• Capture architectural decisions in architecture.md and product/decisions.md

 • Set AI behavior expectations in ai-guidelines.md

-• Document workflows in workflows.md
+• Document workflows in workflows.md and instructions/core/

 Pro Tip